 Scene #5: The Monologue

-We know it’s a mistake.
+We, the audience, know it’s a mistake.
 We know the hero is going to escape; yet still, we eat it up because it’s such an important moment in the story.

 It not only raises the stakes of the conflict by giving us a glimpse into what will happen if your hero doesn’t rise to the challenge; it also gives us a clear picture of your villain’s motivation.
 Does he want money?
 Power?
 Or does she just want to watch the world burn?

 Who is the maniacal character causing all this chaos?
 In the monologue, we get to see the world through your villain’s eyes.

 Keep in mind that the villain’s monologue has become a well-known trope, so be sure to make innovative choices when you write this scene.
 If you aren’t familiar with the way The Incredibles teases this common archetype, make sure you rewatch the film and pay attention when Syndrome reveals his true identity.